My Personal Experiences...

 From early morning barn chores to competing at international events, the world of horses has been my greatest passion.
 But the journey isn’t always as glamorous as it seems.
 In this post, I’ll share some of the highs and lows that have shaped me as both a rider and trainer.

-Although my main discipline is Eventing, which brings me the most joy, I have also achieved significant success in the Showing sector, earning more than a few red ribbons along the way.
+Although my main discipline is Eventing, as it brings me most joy, I have also achieved success in the Showing sector, earning more than a few red ribbons along the way.

-Looking back, every challenge I’ve faced has only made me stronger.
-As I continue my journey in the equestrian industry, I’m excited to share more stories and connect with others who share this passion.
+Looking back however, every challenge I’ve faced has only made me stronger.
+As I continue my journey, I’m excited to share more stories and connect with others who share this passion.

 What’s been the biggest challenge you’ve faced in your riding career?